 - Demonstrate equipment functions and features to machine operators.

-What Every Industrial Machinery Mechanic Should Know
+Things an Industrial Machinery Mechanic Should Know How to Do

 Repairing: Repairing machines or systems using the needed tools.